msperlin/GetTDData/README.md

 # How to use `GetTDData`

-See documentatino page at [https://msperlin.github.io/GetTDData/](https://msperlin.github.io/GetTDData/).
+See documentation page at [https://msperlin.github.io/GetTDData/](https://msperlin.github.io/GetTDData/).